API Reference

 Webhooks & Deployment

 Webhooks allow owlCMS to notify your website whenever content changes.
 Essential for triggering automatic rebuilds of static sites.
-Webhooks are configured per page in the Pages dashboard — each page can have its own webhook URL.
+Webhooks are configured per page in the Pages dashboard.

 Payload format